 Here's some alternatives to Cloudflare, depending on use-case:

 - Website Speed: If your target audience is in North America or Europe, Cloudflare isn't likely to provide much of a speed benefit.
 If you're using WordPress, try using our optimization guide here instead: our server optimizations are compatible with common caching plugins like WP Super Cache and WP Rocket.

 - Want a static file CDN: Try out a CDN that doesn't take over your DNS instead, like MaxCDN, BunnyCDN, or RocketCDN.
 Please consult the documentation for your caching system (ex: WP Super Cache or WP Rocket for WordPress) to learn how to integrate them

 - Security: We use the Imunify360 security layer on our shared servers (and it's available to purchase for our VPS offerings as well).
-This provides more functionality than Cloudflare's firewall.
+This provides more functionality than Cloudflare's firewall and is built in!